Kallen113/Visualization_and_Logistic_regression_Titanic_dataset/README.md

 The dataset is interesting not only from a statistical standpoint, but also an historic standpoint.
 For example, what factors were the most signficant in the odds that a given passenger would survive the Titanic?
-Also is it actually true that women and children were more likely to survive the Titanic?
-Both of these questions are addressed in the coding project saved to this repository.
+Also is it actually true that women and children were more likely to survive the Titanic than men?
+Both of these questions are addressed in the Jupyter/iPython notebooks saved to this repository.

 The code used involves several data science and visualization libraries, primarily Pandas, but also seaborn and statsmodels (a regression model library).